R4j4n/Deep_Sudoku/README.md

 7. Center the digit on the cell.<br>
  <img src = "MEDIA/CENTRERD.jpg" width=200><br>

-8. Predict the number on cell using Neural Network.
+8. Predict the number on cell using Neural Network.<br>
-9. Use BackTracing Alogrith to solve sudoku.<br>
+9. Use BackTracing Alogrithm to solve sudoku.
 10. Display the result.<br>
  <img src = "MEDIA/result.jpg" ><br>